DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Check whether Ralt (SC138 without LCtrl) will be AltGr consistently in layouts with state 6-7.

-* Allow path pseudovariables like $layout in layout.ini?
-Don't think so?

 * Add to unmapped dead key functionality
 	- Specify release for unmapped sequences.
 Today's practice of leaving an accent then the next character is often bad.
 	- That way, one could for instance use the Vietnamese Telex method with aou dead keys (aw ow uw make â ô ư) etc.